mixxxdj/manual/source/hardware/controllers/ableton_push.rst

 At startup, left half controls Channel 1, and right half controls Channel 2.
 You can switch between deck 1&2 and deck 3&4 control using play/record buttons.

+The 2 first lines on the screen shows knobs actions and positions.
+The 3rd line on the screen shows which decks are controlled, track time and position.
+4th line shows values controlled by the 2 buttons below the screen (BeatLoop size, BeatJump size, BPM and Key).

 For top knobs, touching knobs while Shift button is pressed resets the value by default.
 On volume knob, shift changes control from Headphone to Master.